cisnlp/simalign/README.md

 For full list of dependencies see `setup.py`.
 For installation of transformers see [their repo](https://github.com/huggingface/transformers#installation).

-Download the repo for use or alternatively install with pip
+Download the repo for use or alternatively install with PyPi

+`pip install simalign`

+or directly with pip from GitHub

 `pip install --upgrade git+https://github.com/cisnlp/simalign.git#egg=simalign`